 What is Flex PCB With Stiffener?

-A Flex PCB with a stiffener is a type of printed circuit board that is designed to be flexible but also incorporates a stiffening element to provide additional support and rigidity in certain areas of the board.
+A Flex PCB with a stiffener is a type of printed circuit board designed to be flexible but also incorporates a stiffening element to provide additional support and rigidity in certain areas of the board.

 The flexible portion of the PCB is typically made of a thin, flexible substrate material such as polyimide or polyester.
 This flexible material allows the PCB to bend or conform to a specific shape or contour, making it ideal for use in applications where space is limited or where the PCB needs to be able to bend or flex without breaking.